 Here’s a rhetorical question for you: during your last visit to an STR, why did you stay there?

 If you answered “because of the experience, duh!”, you’re not alone.
-Most people who stay in an Airbnb or similar service first booked it because it offered a different experience than just staying at a standard hotel.
+Most people who stay in a short term rental first booked it because it offered a different experience than just staying at a standard hotel.

 Remember when I mentioned millennials like STRs because they wanted something a little “off the beaten path”?
 This is exactly it.

 How you can take advantage of this: Well, do you own a second home in an interesting place?
 If so, use that as your primary STR “residence”.
 If you live in New England, but you have another home in New Mexico, then that’s a way you can offer a great experience.

 If your primary residence is in another “boring old city”, how can you bring the city into your home?
 We also have a guide on that too: Airbnb, Selling Experiences.

 3. Avoid regulatory mishaps